Assistant Professor of Law

 Prison Law

-Kronick teaches constitutional criminal procedure and is director of the Criminal Defense and Advocacy Clinic.
-Students in the clinic, which will launch in spring 2023, will represent indigent individuals on misdemeanor cases in Baltimore City District Court.
+Kronick teaches constitutional criminal procedure and is the founding director of the Criminal Defense and Advocacy Clinic.
+Students in the clinic represent indigent individuals on misdemeanor cases in Baltimore City District Court.
+The clinic also works with community organizations to provide post-conviction representation.
 Kronick’s scholarship derives from her experiences as a former public defender and clinician, writing in the areas of forensic science, post-conviction litigation, sentencing, and intellectual disability.
+Her scholarship has appeared in the North Carolina Law Review and Boston College Law Review among others.
+She has also published in the Baltimore Sun and Newsweek.

 Prior to joining the University of Baltimore faculty, Kronick was a practitioner-in-residence in the Criminal Justice Clinic-Defense at American University Washington College of Law.
 In that role, Kronick supervised law students on misdemeanor cases in Montgomery County, Maryland and compassionate release cases in D.C.
 Superior Court.
 Before entering academia, she was an assistant deputy public defender with the New Jersey Office of the Public Defender, where she represented individuals charged with felony offenses, from drug distribution to homicide.